 Our Team

-The driving force of the PIUO Study is a large interdisciplinary team working across provinces to provide care and services for children with SNI and PIUO, while collecting data to uncover how families with similar experiences may be best helped in the future.
-We believe the right approach to managing pain and irritability is many pronged and requires involvement from various caretaker roles.
-At the same time, families need dedicated and continuous support from the team and the time and effort it takes to systematically investigate the potential sources of PIUO.
-As such, every team member is important in carrying out our research and fulfilling our goals.
+We are a large interdisciplinary team working across provinces to provide care and services for children with SNI and PIUO, while collecting data to uncover how families with similar experiences may be best helped in the future.
+We believe the right approach to managing pain and irritability is multifaceted and requires involvement from various caretaker roles.
+Every team member is important in carrying out our research and fulfilling our goals.

 Families who participate in PIUO studies will come to know our team members well as they build relationships throughout study participation.
 Learn more about the credentials and passions of our lead investigators below, and meet our collaborators from across the country helping to drive our research forward.